University of Suffolk: Arts Building

 The Arts Building is the base for art and design courses and also features an exhibition space.

 The Atrium

 Refurbishment of the West Building created The Atrium, which opened in September 2016.
 The Atrium is the headquarters of the Business Solutions Centre and Suffolk Chamber of Commerce.

 Long Street

 The building underwent a £1.65 million renovation project in 2025 and is now home to the new Esports course.
 Facilities include more than 40 gaming-spec PCs, professional-grade broadcast gallery and a live studio purpose-built for broadcasting and live-streaming.

-Library Building

-The Library Building is home to the chaplaincy, Students' Union offices, and SU Social Space.

 The Hold

 The Hold is the heritage facility for Suffolk located on the Ipswich campus.
 It is a partnership between Suffolk County Council, Suffolk Archives and the University of Suffolk.
 It has received funding from the National Lottery Heritage Fund, other national organisations, and local Suffolk heritage groups.
 The Hold opened in September 2020 and provides facilities to the university, including a lecture hall.